Kaushalkhokhar/react-udemy/README.md

     - And go to that file and line
 - Use consol to see the errors and waring.
 - Use browser developer to bebug the code using tag/pointer to debug step buy step.
+- React developement tool is really usefull to analysing and debugging the code.